camb416/pointgrey_multicam/README.md

 # Requirements

+- <a href="http://www.openframeworks.cc/download/">openFrameworks v0.7.4</a>
+- ofxXmlSettings
-<a href="https://github.com/camb416/ofxLibdc">ofxLibdc</a>.
+- <a href="https://github.com/camb416/ofxLibdc">ofxLibdc</a>.
 Only slightly modified from <a href="https://github.com/kylemcdonald/ofxLibdc">kylemacdonald</a>'s original.

 #Screenshot